paul-370/paul-370/README.md

 # Hello, I'm Pradeep
 <a href="https://www.linkedin.com/in/pradeep-kumar-9a3978226"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in computer networking and network security to solving.
+I am a recent graduate with a profound interest in computer networking and network security.

 ## Objective